Store opening: attracting and engaging with gamification

 E-commerce is booming.
 At Christmas time 75% of French people buy their gifts on the Internet.

-The French are more inclined to spend online and, above all, to plan their purchases in advance so as to spread them over several months and take advantage of the promotional periods that precede this marketing high point (such as Black Friday or Cyber Monday, for example).
+They are inclined to spend online and to plan their purchases so as to spread them over several months.
+They also want to take advantage of the promotional periods that precede this time (such as Black Friday).

-For brands, this means anticipating their marketing campaigns as far as possible Christmas.
-By planning events in the weeks leading up to the festive season, they can multiply the points of contact with their audiences, and the chances of them making purchases on their e-commerce site (or in-store).
+For brands, this means anticipating marketing campaigns as far as possible.
+They can multiply the points of contact with their audiences, and the opportunites to make purchases on the website (or in-store).

-The marketing highlights leading up to Christmas (Halloween, Black Friday, etc.) can also be excellent opportunities for collecting leads. and customer data.
-Companies will be able to activate them over the festive season by creating personalised marketing campaigns that are more effective in converting prospects into customers.
+The highlights leading up to Christmas (Halloween, Black Friday, etc.) are opportunities for collecting leads.
+Companies will be able to activate them by creating marketing campaigns that are effective in converting prospects.

-Speaking out in advance also allows you to position yourself before everyone else.
-Brands that start earlier can boost their visibility and reduce their media budget by communicating at a time when competition is less intense and consumers are less affected by ‘advertising fatigue’.
+Speaking out in advance allows you to position before everyone else.
+Brands can boost their visibility and reduce their media budget by communicating when competition is less intense and consumers are less affected by ‘advertising fatigue’.

 5 trends to boost your Christmas marketing campaign

-To create an effective Christmas marketing campaign, it’s important to take account of your audience’s expectations, and market trends as a whole.
-Whether linked to advertising, marketing or new consumer habits, these trends will enable companies to capture the attention and better engage consumers during the festive season.
+To create a Christmas campaign, it’s important to take account of your audience’s expectations, and market trends.
+Whether linked to advertising, marketing or new habits, these trends will enable companies to engage consumers during the festive season.

 These include :

 • Made in France.
 1 consumer in 2 would prefer local products, Made In France, for Christmas presents.
-As well as highlighting the provenance of their products, brands can also capitalise on this trend to offer competition prizes that are more in line with their customers’ values;
+Brands can capitalise on this trend to offer competition prizes that are in line with their customers’ values;

 • The end of third-party cookies and proprietary data collection.
-Brands need to focus on implementing zero-party data collection and opt-in tools to maintain contact with their audience and refine their customer knowledge.
+Brands need to focus on implementing zero-party data collection and opt-in tools to maintain contact and refine their customer knowledge.

-• Influence marketing remains a powerful lever for engaging communities.
+• Influence marketing remains a powerful lever for engagement.
 Consumers are sensitive to partnerships between brands and content creators.
-These campaigns are particularly effective in collecting leads and generating new conversions.
+These campaigns are effective to generate new conversions.

-• Short content is recommended to captivate your audience and communicate effectively.
-Companies need to take account of consumers’ attention spans and offer striking animations that will encourage users to stop scrolling.
+• Short content is recommended to effectively captivate your audience.
+Companies need to take account of consumers’ attention spans and offer animations that will encourage users to stop scrolling.

-• Native advertising (i.e. one that respects the format and codes of the channel on which it is broadcast) is crucial to optimising your presence on social networks and on your website.
-It makes for a smoother, more immersive browsing experience.
+• Native advertising (i.e. that respects the format and codes of the channel on which it is broadcast) is crucial to optimise your presence.
+It makes for a smoother, more immersive experience.

 3 ideas for Christmas marketing campaigns to stand out from the crowd

-By capitalising on these trends to capture consumers’ attention, brands can create effective Christmas marketing campaigns, specifically targeting their strategic objectives.
+By capitalising on these trends to capture consumers’ attention, brands can create Christmas marketing campaigns, targeting their objectives.

-To inspire them, here are 3 ideas for animations and interactive campaigns to engage and convert your audience at Christmas.
+To inspire them, here are 3 ideas for animations and interactive campaigns to engage and convert your audience.

 An engaging speed game to boost brand awareness

-Gamification (i.e. incorporating playful elements into sales promotions) is an excellent way for brands to capture and hold the attention of consumers.
-One of the most effective formats at this time of year is an engaging mechanic like Tiny Wings.
+Gamification (i.e. incorporating playful elements into sales promotions) is a way for brands to capture and hold consumers attention.
+One of the most effective formats is an engaging mechanic like Tiny Wings.

 This speed game was used by household appliance brand Electrolux for its ‘A Swedish Christmas’ campaign.
-The campaign aimed to The main aim was to highlight the company’s Swedish origins through a fun, viral game, and thus raise its profile over the festive period.
+The aim was to highlight the company’s Swedish origins through a fun, viral game, and thus raise its profile over the festive period.

-The engaging and addictive nature of the marketing game also enabled the company to capitalise on the interaction with participants to collect opt-ins.
-With an engagement rate of 92% and game sessions lasting an average of 1 minute and 18 seconds, this activity helped to strengthen the brand’s appeal to consumers over the Christmas period.
+The addictive nature of the marketing game enabled to capitalise on the interaction to collect opt-ins.
+With an engagement rate of 92% and sessions lasting 1 minute and 18 seconds.
+This activity helped to strengthen the brand’s appeal to consumers over the period.

-SFR Réunion also relied on this mechanism for its Christmas marketing campaign.
-Focused on lead generation, the campaign was a great success during the recruitment phase, thanks in particular to a media strategy based on native advertising.
+SFR Réunion also relied on this mechanism for its Christmas campaign.
+Focused on lead generation, this was a great success during the recruitment, thanks to a media strategy based on native advertising.

-Thanks to an attractive prize fund, the company was able to attract more than 10k new visitors. on its website.
-And with an average of more than 7 games played per subscriber and an average playing time of over 3 minutes, this interactive activity generated a high level of support for the brand among participants.
+Thanks to an attractive prize fund, the company was able to attract more than 10k new visitors.
+And with more than 7 games played per subscriber and a playing time of over 3 minutes, this activity generated support for the brand.

 sfr christmas marketing competition